Configure Alerts in On-call Management Tool (e.g., Opsgenie)¶

 - Migration to a new OMT means all alerting configuration needs to be migrated to the new tool.
 Fortunately, this can be done incrementally.

-- Operators should familiarize themselves with the capabilities of OMT, e.g., OpsGenie.
+- Platform Administrators should familiarize themselves with the capabilities of OMT, e.g., OpsGenie.
 This should be first done using a web UI, since that improves discoverability of such capabilities.

-- When alerting configuration becomes too complex and/or repetitive, administrators should employ a configuration management tools, such as Terraform, to configure the OMT.
+- When alerting configuration becomes too complex and/or repetitive, Platform Administrators should employ a configuration management tools, such as Terraform, to configure the OMT.